top of page

 Unhelpful uses of erotic idealisation

-3) Using idealisation to prompt physical contact.
+3) Using idealisation to prompt intimate physical contact.
 Physical contact is culturally ambiguous.
 For example a hug can be mistaken for a cuddle.
 Depending on how each person interprets the same act.
-Physical contact needs to be practised in other relationships ( Briscoe, 2020.)
+Intimate physical contact needs to be practised in other relationships (Briscoe, 2020.)

 References